Carbon Neutral vs. Climate Neutral: There’s a Huge Difference, and It Matters

 Attaining carbon and climate neutrality involves increasing “soil carbon stocks through soil management techniques,”4 or in other words, creating healthy and non-invasive ways to take care of the soil (such as no-till agriculture) to reduce our carbon footprint.

 Therein lies a challenge.
 How can we help make the world more ecologically healthy and green, given that so many human-activities result in excess carbon emissions, and especially because so many ways in which we try to reduce carbon emissions end up leading to carbon emitting emissions elsewhere in the world?
-How do we stop the back and forth of carbon saving and emitting acts to the point where our actions result in a zero net effect on our climate?
+How do we stop the back and forth of carbon saving and emitting acts to the point where our actions result in a net zero effect on our climate?

 Many organizations involved in reforestation, soil management, and forest management use what are called verified carbon offsets, to create a more climate and carbon neutral world.
-The verification process ensures that the offset is actually reducing carbon, not just transferring it to another task.
-Specifically, carbon offsets are “an action or activity (such as the planting of trees or carbon sequestration) that compensates for the emission of carbon dioxide or other greenhouse gases to the atmosphere,” thereby lowering humanity’s overall carbon footprint.5
+The verification process ensures that the removal offset is actually reducing carbon, not just transferring it to another task.
+Specifically, carbon removal offsets are “an action or activity (such as the planting of trees or carbon sequestration) that compensates for the emission of carbon dioxide or other greenhouse gases to the atmosphere,” thereby lowering humanity’s overall carbon footprint.5

-What are some examples of carbon offsets available?
+What are some examples of carbon removal offsets available?
 There are a wide variety of carbon offsetting methods today, in which the average person or business entity can invest.